-In this video our colleague photographer and videographer Curtis Judd discusses some of the options that you have for monitoring sound for video and post production work.
+In this video, our colleague photographer and videographer Curtis Judd discuss some of the options that you have for monitoring sound for video and post-production work.

 Judd starts with the obvious option – headphones.
-This is maybe the least expensive option (and the most obvious one for us), however he does point out a few drawbacks – basically sound using a headphones do not play in the same way as in the real way and the frequency response is not always that great.
+This is maybe the least expensive option (and the most obvious one for us), however, he does point out a few drawbacks – basically, sound using headphones does not play in the same way as in a real way and the frequency response is not always that great.

 On the upside – headphones eliminate most of the issues that a room with poor acoustics brings and they can be less expensive than very high-quality monitor speakers plus all the